AlexanderHerlan/syncpy/README.md

 	C:/dev/MyProject2

-The **remote_path** is the path on your web server that you want to push files to.
+The **remote_path** is the folder on your Linux web server that you want to push files to from the local_path.

-The **host**, **port**, and **username** settings should all be set to that of your Linux user name and server you are attempting to sync to.
+The **host**, **port**, and **username** settings should all be set to your Linux user name and the connection info for the server you are attempting to sync to.

-The **username** setting MUST always be set.
-It should be the user name of an account on the remote Linux server you are connecting to, no matter what authentication scheme you are using.
+The **username** setting MUST always be set despite which authentication method you might be using, for more information see the next section.

 The last 2 settings in this example are covered in the Authentication section below: